 Check out this page for information on newspaper mottoes in eighteenth-century America.
 It includes links to pages containing a dataset of these newspaper mottoes, by decade.

-This resulted in an essay published in the Journal of the American Revolution.
+This research resulted in an essay published in the Journal of the American Revolution.